 - Gloves in winter

-Most of the locations I listed can be searched on google maps, and we did the Pyramid walk at Girraween National Park.
+Most of the locations I listed in Northern NSW can be searched on google maps and we did the Pyramid walk at Girraween National Park.

-Most of it is beginner, the only difficult walks were bald rock and Girraween.
-Bald rock was quite steep, but there is a less steep walk also possible, but Girraween was quite challenging.
-Especially with slippery shoes and a lot of camera gear, walking (and crawling) up the rock face was quite a nerve racking task at some points, and definitely wouldn’t be for everybody, although I’m sure the rock would be dryer and therefor less slippery in the afternoon.
+Most of it is beginner, the only difficult walks were Bald Rock and Girraween.
+Bald Rock was quite steep, a less steep walk is also possible, but Girraween was quite challenging.
+Especially with slippery shoes and a lot of camera gear, walking (and crawling) up the rock face was quite a nerve racking task at some points and definitely wouldn’t be for everybody, although I’m sure the rock would be dryer and therefor less slippery in the afternoon.
 Make sure you’re with a friend.

-As far as driving goes, we figured out we covered around 1000km over the three days.
+As far as driving goes, we figured out we covered around 1000km over the three days in Northern NSW.
 All of the walks we did were under 5km easily, most of them were less than 10 minutes from the car to the location.